There is a difference between looking stylish and looking expensive.

 With little exception I would hear: Claire Underwood in House of Cards, Scandal’s Olivia Pope, Alicia Florrick in The Good Wife, and every actress in every Nancy Myers film ever.

-When you break down each character’s look, they offer lots of inspiration.
-With some time and strategy, you can look just as incredible, and stay in your typical, real-life budget.
+With some time and strategy, you can avoid cheap clothes, look just as incredible, and stay in your typical, real-life budget.

-To achieve their look, the usual guidelines apply, like taking time to define your style and focusing on fit.
+To achieve our inspiration look, the usual guidelines apply, like taking time to define your style and focusing on fit.

-To go from stylish, to expensive, there are some elements that will make or break your look.
+To go from stylish, to expensive, pay attention to the elements that will make or break your look.

 Today we’re mapping out the non-negotiables, the things you NEED to do if an expensive, elegant style is your end goal.